marmanold/Date-Lectionary-Daily/README.md

 # DESCRIPTION

-Date::Lectionary::Daily takes a Time::Piece date and returns ACNA readings for morning and evening prayer for that date.
+Date::Lectionary::Daily takes a Time::Piece date and returns readings for morning and evening prayer for that date.

 # SUBROUTINES/METHODS